25 Most Futuristic U.S. Colleges and Universities

 Very artistic and deliberately communal in its plan, this arena illustrates an exciting trend in the transformation of college sports complexes.
 This structure goes beyond hosting an athletic competition.
 It also acts as a catalyst for molding the university’s culture on campus.
 Texture, light, and geometry are primary features present in the building’s creative design.

 To brighten the space, the building used clear glazing for the pedestrian to witness different athletic activities happening inside.
 The north facade of the building is raised to let the natural light in, while the glass installed on the south side is held down to reduce the glare.
-Different geometry is incorporated in the arena’s blueprint to make winning architecture for the campus.

-The school colors play a huge role in forming student experience and ushering them through the arena.
-The red hue extends to the ceiling, floor, and walls to visually impact and complement the seating area.
 Circling the court are designated spaces for alumni of the varsity club.
 This special seating improves the arena’s functionality since the space can be changed into a learning area on regular days.
 Students can use the room as one huge space or divide it into three separate areas for lectures.

-According to the USI athletic director, this is a significant university project because it gives new life, facilities, and opportunity to the entire organization.
+According to the USI athletic director, this is a significant university project because it gives new life, facilities, and opportunities to the entire organization.
 They aim to provide the ultimate experience to athletes, staff, visitors, and students through their artistic design.